-Our Student Support & Guidance Team will be happy to speak to you either over the phone or by email:
+The Student Support & Guidance team will be happy to speak to you either over the phone or by email:

-Our Financial Support Team can offer information and advice if you are struggling financially whilst abroad:
+The Financial Support team can offer information and advice if you are struggling financially whilst abroad:

 We have a group of returning exchange students who work as Global Opportunities Ambassadors and are on hand each year to offer student-led support to those embarking on a period abroad: